bandonga/bandonga.github.io/collections/_sip/0-intro.md

 ### SIP Concepts

-**Transaction** - A transaction consists of a Request, any non-final (1xx) Responses received, and a final Response (2xx, 3xx, 4xx, 5xx, or 6xx), as well as the acknowledgements of the Responses (ACK or PRACK), except for ACKs to 2xx Responses.
+**Transaction** - A transaction consists of a Request, any non-final `1XX` Responses received, and a final Response (`199`), as well as the acknowledgements of the Responses (ACK or PRACK), except for ACKs to `2XX` Responses.

 **Dialog** - Dialog is a peer-to-peer SIP relationship between two UAs that persists for some time.
 Is composed by a group of Transactions;
 * Dialogs are created through the generation of non-failure responses to requests with specific methods.
-Only 2xx and 101-199 responses with a To tag, where the request was INVITE, will establish a dialog;
+Only `2XX` and `101-199` responses with a To tag, where the request was INVITE, will establish a dialog;
-* A dialog is identified at each UA with a dialog ID, which consists of a "Call-ID" value, a local "FROM" tag and a remote "TO" tag.
+* A dialog is identified at each UA with a dialog ID, which consists of a `Call-ID` value, a local `FROM` tag and a remote `TO` tag.

 **Early-dialog** - A dialog established by a non-final response to a request is in the "early" state and it is called an early dialog.